AGOberprieler/allcopol/README.md

 create_indfile mappings.txt sp1 > example.indfile
 ```

-The second argument `sp1` is the name of the polyploid taxon, whose
+The second argument `sp1` specifies the name of the polyploid taxon, whose
-pseudo-diploid ancestors have been inferred.
+subgenomes have been inferred.

 example.indfile (output):